 - Emphasize the analytical/quantitative aspects of his professional role in essays that focus on career history.

 - Prepare a compelling optional essay that explains the reasons for his modest undergraduate GPA and subsequent actions that reveal his true potential for b-school academic success.

-However, as strong academic qualifications alone cannot guarantee admission, we worked diligently with Wayne to help him develop powerful recommendations and essays communicating his personal and professional accomplishments and rationale for an MBA.
+However, as strong academic qualifications alone cannot guarantee admission, we worked diligently with David to help him develop powerful recommendations and essays communicating his personal and professional accomplishments and rationale for an MBA.
 We helped him align his strengths with the selection criteria at his targeted schools.
-Wayne was ultimately offered admission to Wharton, Columbia and NYU.
+David was ultimately offered admission to Wharton, Columbia and NYU.

-In order to capitalize on our experience and advice as Wayne did, prospective clients are invited to contact us for a free, preliminary evaluation LINK TO FREE EVAL before applying to business school.
-Engaging us for a Comprehensive Consultation will allow you time and proven strategies to strengthen your candidacy and then to prepare more compelling applications that miximize your chances for admission.
+In order to capitalize on our experience and advice as David did, prospective clients are invited to contact us for a free, preliminary evaluation before applying to business school.
+Engaging us for a Comprehensive Consultation will allow you time and proven strategies to strengthen your candidacy and then to prepare more compelling applications that maximize your chances for admission.